Shanto93/Bon-Appetit-client/README.md

-# Bistro Boss
+# Bon Appetit

-**Bistro Boss** is a restaurant web application where users can browse the menu, order food, and leave reviews.
+**Bon Appetit** is a restaurant web application where users can browse the menu, order food, and leave reviews.
 It features two types of user roles: **normal users** and **admins**, each with their own dashboards and permissions.
 The application is built with a focus on security and user experience, utilizing **JWT** for secure authentication and offering login options via Google or email/password.

 [Live Preview](https://bistro-boss-a7a0e.web.app/)